How to Get Credit Card Debt Relief in Canada

 Here’s an overview of the types of debt help you can get from different agencies.

 One way non-profit credit counselling agencies help Canadian consumers is by negotiating debt relief for people who are struggling with their debt and wish to enter a Debt Management Program.
 They literally negotiate with thousands of creditors and have structured terms in place with all major creditors.

 Debt Management Program or Debt Repayment Plan

 Consolidated Payment with Low or No Interest

-A Debt Management Program (DMP) is when you get help from a credit counselling organization to consolidate your debts into one manageable payment.
-It is also called a Debt Repayment Plan.
+A Debt Management Program (DMP) is when you get help from a credit counselling organization to consolidate your unsecured debts into one manageable payment.
+Some people also call it a Debt Repayment Plan.
 This type of consolidation works with your budget so that you don’t have to borrow more money to try to get yourself out of debt.

 Consolidated Payment at 5% Interest

 If you are a resident of Alberta or Nova Scotia you may qualify to enter into a consolidation order known as an Orderly Payment of Debt program (OPD).
 Other provinces used to offer this program, but have stopped offering them because non-profits have been doing such a good job at helping consumers through their credit counselling and Debt Management Programs.

 Through an OPD program, you pay back the full amount that you owe on your unsecured debts typically over a period of 3 years.
 The interest rate is set at 5% and you are able to keep your assets.
 Your creditors must agree to your OPD program and the courts must approve it.